 Contractors universally noted that they were aware and in full agreement that construction waste should be taken to designated dumpsites and that any hazardous waste such as sharp metal rods was segregated.
 Protective equipment such as boots, helmets, gloves, glasses for iron fabrication and welding works were reported provided as needed.
 In camp settings, warning boards were noted as important for construction sites by contractors and local community members.
 In Sittwe, contractors specifically noted the importance of restricted entry and warning signs that they had observed posted around construction sites.
+During the implementation of the MCSP during 2023 and 2024 contractors followed the environmental and social mitigation measures required under the ESMF and paid good attention to the health and safety measures both of workers and community members.
+During the building of a primary school in Kachin state, under the MCSP, the community committee and the construction team worked together to plan for and maintain a sign-posted, safe worksite.

 Environmental Risks and Impacts.
 As part of these consultations, potential environmental risks related to the use of fertilizers were discussed with the State Department of Agriculture in Myitkyina, as well as possible strategic developments in relation to the climate change, the negative consequences of which are already perceived by the farmers in this region.
+Such concerns were echoed in a similar meeting with the Regional Department of Agriculture in Mandalay.
 Sittwe Township Municipal Department noted the importance of environmental safeguards, specifically referencing collaboration with the Environmental Conservation Department (ECD) and the National Environmental Quality Emission Guidelines (NEQEG).

 Some contractors noted the importance of scheduling the construction of pond excavation in the dry season to prevent soil erosion in Mrauk U; contractors in Kachin noted the importance of scheduling road construction outside of the rainy season.
 Contractors also agreed on the importance of protecting soil and water from toxic substances during construction.
 Contractors in Mrauk U also pointed to possible use of metal rather than timber forms for concreting work for road and tank construction to reduce future consumption of wood; to be explored further with the contractors.
+Under the MCSP in Mrauk U drought resistant tree planting was included in both pond and road renovation projects to provide shade and protect the sites from erosion.